What are phototypes?

 Melanin is a pigment found in our epidermis, eyes, and nervous system and ear tissues.

-It has a function photoprotective, in fact its job is precisely to protect us from UV rays, although when we get too much sun we turn red and feel a burning sensation.
+It has a photoprotective, in fact its job is precisely to protect us from UV rays, although when we get too much sun we turn red and feel a burning sensation.

 Overexposing ourselves to UV rays and getting so-called "sunburn" is harmful to our health (read this blog post to learn more).